weynelucas/drf-nested-views/README.md

     serializer_class = NameserverSerializer
 ```

 Nested viewsets will use the `parent_lookup_kwargs` attribute from `NestedHyperlinkedModelSerializer` to perform all nested actions (list, retrieve, create, update, delete).
-If you not use a serilizer of this type in yor view, you must provide the attribute explicitly or override `get_parent_lookup_kwargs()` method.
+If you not use a serilizer of this type in yor view, you must provide the attribute explicitly or override `get_parent_lookup_kwargs()` method:

 ```python
 class NameserverViewSet(drf_nested_views.ReadOnlyModelViewSet):